-^{}This paper was first presented in Florence at a conference, "La cattedrale e la città" sponsored by the Opera di Santa Maria del Fiore, in June 1997.
-I am grateful to the organizer, prof. mons.
+^{} This paper was first presented in Florence at a conference, "La cattedrale e la città," sponsored by the Opera di Santa Maria del Fiore, in June 1997.
+I am grateful to the organizer, Prof. Mons.
 Timothy Verdon, for the stimulus and opportunity to formulate my thoughts about the Duomo on that occasion.
-Certain premises, illustrations and bibliography pertinent here will be found in the author's contribution printed in vol. II of these Atti.
-Both essays were published together in Italian in I. Lavin, Santa Maria del Fiore.
-Il duomo di Firenze e la Vergine incinta, Rome, Donzelli editore, 1999.
+Certain premises, illustrations and bibliography pertinent to this essay will be found in the author's complementary study "The Problem of the Choir of Florence Cathedral," Lavin 2001.
+For an updated version see Lavin 2016: https://publications.ias.edu/sites/default/files/Lavin_ProblemChoirFlorenceCath_2016 literally as well as figuratively, what I hope to suggest is the Cathedral's most profound significance.

-1 On possible prototypes for the plan of the Duomo see W. and E. Paatz, Die Kirchen von Florenz, 6 vols., Frankfurt, Klostermann, 1952-55, III, p.
-435 n.
+On possible prototypes for the plan of the Duomo see Paatz 1952-5, III, 435 n.
 42.